Major Joe Biden Donor Funded Study That Did Not Find Evidence Of Big Tech Conservative Bias

 Big Tech bias has increasingly caused concern among both left- and right-leaning individuals.
 As The Inquisitr reported, Dr. Robert Epstein, the senior research psychologist at the American Institute for Behavioral Research and Technology, warned before the election that prominent technology companies would likely shift at least 15 million election votes without public awareness.

 Still, data scientists previously used Facebook metrics to conclude that no evidence exists for prejudice on the platform.
-Elsewhere, the company was criticized for amplifying right-wing-news content and curbing attention to left-wing alternatives.
+Elsewhere, the company was criticized for amplifying right-wing news content and curbing attention to left-wing alternatives.